 |Coursework||Year 1||Year 2||Year 3||Year 4|

-Discount for Physically Disabled and Senior Citizens
+Discount for the Physically Challenged Learners (OKU) and Senior Citizens

 This programme comprised three parts: